meewii/mental-arithmetic/README.md

 ## Story ##

 Mental Arithmetic was born when a friend - let's call him Bob - needed a simple app to train his brain with maths (because he's lousy).
-I needed a small project to learn how to make an application with **Kotlin** so I decided to combine the two.
+I needed a small project to learn how to make an application with **Kotlin** and **Dagger** so I decided to combine the two.

 ## Requirements from Bob ##

-- "Can I choose between addition, multiplication, subtraction and division?"
+- "Can I choose between addition, multiplication, subtraction and division?" - DONE
-- "Can I see all submitted answers in list? even if it's wrong... actually, if its wrong, can it be red?"
+- "Can I see all submitted answers in list? even if it's wrong... actually, if its wrong, can it be red?" - DONE
 - "That'll be great if I could set the minimal and maximal values instead of having levels of difficulty"
 - "Is there a way for the app to make me retry the formulas I failed?"